EvergreenBasenjiClub/BasenjiOwnersManual/manuscript/Ch2-Living-with-a-Basenji.md

 Environment: Warmth, food, sleep

-Human socialization:  None
+Human \index*{socialization}:  None

-Canine socialization:  Needs mother
+Canine \index*{socialization}:  Needs mother

 ### Age: 4th week

 Environment: Unchanged and unchanging

-Human socialization:  Gentle handling by humans
+Human \index*{socialization}:  Gentle handling by humans

-Canine socialization:  Begins socializing with litter mates
+Canine \index*{socialization}:  Begins socializing with litter mates

 ### Age: 5th through 7th week

 Environment:  Introduce household noises and activities

-Human socialization: Continue handling and allow some visitors.
+Human \index*{socialization}: Continue handling and allow some visitors.
 Provide regular attention away from littermates and mother.

-Canine socialization: Begin weaning and feeding from dish, but allow mother access at other times for feeding and disciplining.
+Canine \index*{socialization}: Begin \index*{weaning} and feeding from dish, but allow mother access at other times for feeding and disciplining.

 ### Training At 5 TO 7 Weeks:

-Housebreaking:  Paper training begins with area to be used at reasonable location and well-lined with newspapers (or litter box).
+\index{housebreaking}Housebreaking:  Paper training begins with area to be used at reasonable location and well-lined with newspapers (or litter box).

 _**all other training requires frequent, regular, individual training sessions.**_